 - Wood preservatives (such as creosote)

 - Antifreeze, which often contains ethylene glycol or methanol, which are toxic to cats (also found in car screenwashes and de-icers).
-Many animals find antifreeze sweet tasting, and ingesting even the smallest amount can lead to kidney failure and death, especially in cats.
-This will feature as a separate Keeping Cats Safe topic.
+Many animals find antifreeze sweet tasting and ingesting even the smallest amount can lead to kidney failure and death.

 - Windscreen washer fluid